AlgoMaster Logo

 2. In-place array modification

-When you need to modify an array without using extra space, the read-write pointer pattern is useful.
+When you need to modify an array without using extra space, the read-write pointer pattern works well.

 3. Palindrome or symmetry checking

-Comparing elements from both ends naturally leads to two pointers converging.
+Comparing elements from both ends leads to two pointers converging.

 4. Merging or comparing sorted sequences